iamlogand/carlisle-student-properties/README.md

 * It's a static site with fixed content.
 * The code is written in HTML with minimal CSS, as the formatting is mostly powered by [Bootstrap](https://github.com/twbs/bootstrap).
 * This website is responsive - it has to look good on mobile devices, as clients are most likely viewing the site using a mobile device.
-* A deployment service is used to pull from GitHub and upload to the web server whenever I push to the repository.
+* A deployment service is used to automatically pull from GitHub and upload to the web server whenever I push commits to this repository.